Kiinyo/kii_ware/README.md

 ### How it works
 Every bit of kiiware is simply a collection of "components" that are connected via a "board".
 Just like their real life counterpart, a component knows nothing about the state of the system as a whole and only knows the state of its pins.
 A board, similar to a breadboard, is responsible for connecting the components together!
 ### Installation
 First thing's first, you'll need to have Rust installed in order for any of this to work!
-If you don't have Rust installed already `https://www.rust-lang.org/tools/install` will walk you through everything!
+If you don't have Rust installed already, let me be the first to welcome you!
+The community is amazing and the official Discord will help you with anything you could possibly need! `https://www.rust-lang.org/tools/install` will walk you through everything you need to install Rust.
 With Rust installed there are two main ways to install kii_ware():
 #### git:
   The simplest way to get started assuming you have `git` installed, run `git clone https://github.com/kiinyo/kii_ware` in your terminal.
 #### Manual Download: